Commitment to diversity and inclusion

 - Since the founding, PyCascades always has been a collaboration among people with diverse background.
 As a direct result our organizers team consists of more underrepresented minorities than last year.

-- This year our opportunity grant explicitly covers childcare expenses during the conference.
+- Our opportunity grant explicitly covers childcare expenses during the conference.

 - Providing a visa invitation letter for accepted speakers.
 If your talk is accepted and you need a letter, please reach out to us.